ngrok/ngrok-docs/docs/guides/limits.md

 ### What are requests?

-A request is made by a client to one of your endpoints.
-Examples would include loading a webpage or calling an API hosted with ngrok.
-These are only counted for HTTP and HTTPS endpoints and do not include connections made to TLS and TCP endpoints.
+A request is made by a client, to a named host, which is located on a server.
+Requests are made to a HTTP and HTTPS endpoints.

 ### Where can I view my requests usage?